Shift to T+1 settlement cycle

 Margin account:

-The current account behavior for clients with a margin account will continue after the change to T+1.
+The account behavior for clients with a margin account remains the same with the recent changes to T+1.

 To open a position in a security that is denominated or settled in a currency you do not hold, clients with a margin account can either: